adalava99/adalava99.github.io/README.md

-#### *As a Mechatronics Engineer, I possess a fervent enthusiasm for programming, electronics, and technology.
-I am eager to contribute to a professional environment where I can apply my skills, take on new challenges, and continue learning.*
+#### *I am a Mechatronics Engineer with two years of experience in software development, specializing in backend for web platforms and the design of secure, scalable APIs.
+I've worked with international teams, strengthening my communication skills, clearly expressing ideas, and proactively adapting to dynamic and collaborative environments.
+Currently, I'm focused on expanding my knowledge in data engineering, aiming to integrate new technologies that support my professional growth and allow me to take on increasingly complex challenges in this field.*

 ## Work Exprience
 ### Internship @ Banco del Pacífico